mechovation/donkey2/README.md

 * [DonkeyPart PS3/PS4 Game Controller]https://github.com/autorope/donkeypart_ps3_controller
 * Don't worry about any of the Bluetooth stuff, not using it.
 * Steering will be on Axis 0 and Throttle on Axis 4
+* We will be editing drive.py and conf.py

 # Train an autopilot.